 So, this little girl told adults that a man they now have their eyes on has tried to get her to come up to his hotel room with him.
 And they say nothing.
 I’m at a loss here.
 Both women who recounted the story insist that they told the parents.
 One of the staffers commented:

-parents were informed of the situation.
+The girls [sic] parents were informed of the situation.
 Shouldn’t it ultimately be their responsibility?
 My staff members helped the girl and notified her parents, who were at the con.

 Well, yes – it’s great that they informed the parents – but they are the ones who saw and can identify the guy, right?
 As if this story wasn’t odd enough, several members of the Brony fandom expressed outrage: “Many members of the fandom, including poniesforparents, believed the entire story was fabricated in order to “demonize” bronies.”
 Why would conference attendees and booth owners themselves want to demonize Bronies?